saurav123anand/JavaDeveloperInterviewQuestions/practice/questions.md

 11. Types of IOC container
 ans: Mainly BeanFactory and Application context
 12. How to implement CORS
-ans: using @CrossOrigin or Access-Control-Allow-Origin:url in your header to allow it
+ans: using @CrossOrigin or Access-Control-Allow-Origin:url in your header to allow it.
+13.